HarpurCriticalArchive/web/overview.md

 edition (images and diplomatic transcriptions of the original documents, both handwritten and printed) and provides edited reading texts, together with textual commentary and explanatory notation.
-At first release in March 2016, the archival responsibility has been discharged.
+At first release in March 2016, the archival responsibility has been almost entirely discharged.
 The editing is ongoing.

 The texts are presented, whether in transcription or as edited, at the level of the *version* rather than the